 Though the grand opening of Transformers: The Ride 3D is still a few weeks away, taking a trip back to one year ago, May 2012, at the opening of the attraction in Hollywood allows us to learn more about it through interviews with creators and voice actors.

 Interviews – Creators of Transformers: The Ride 3D at Universal Studios Hollywood

 Interviews – Voice actors for Transformers: The Ride 3D – Evac, Megatron, Optimus Prime

-There’s no guarantee Transformers: The Ride 3D will be open every day between now and its official opening date.
-Soft openings are technical rehearsals, designed to allow Universal to train staff and work out any kings in the ride’s operation.
+There are no guarantee Transformers: The Ride 3D will be open every day between now and its official opening date.
+Soft openings are technical rehearsals designed to allow Universal to train staff and work out any kinks in the ride’s operation.
 So the ride may or may not be open at any given time.

 Video: Talking Optimus Prime, Bumblebee characters at Universal Orlando

 Video: Talking Megatron Transformers character meet-and-greet at Universal Studios Florida